skgigliotti/streamlit_tutorial/README.md

 ### Modify the App

-The best way to learn Streamlit is to solve small, real-world problems.
+The best way to learn Streamlit is to solve small, real-world problems on an existing app.
 Open the file [exercises.md](exercises.md) and try completing the tasks listed there.
-They cover:
+They ask you to modify the demo app by:
 1. Adding a new graph.
-1. Adding a new select box for user input.
+1. Adding a new input widget.
-1. Creating tabs.
+1. Using the value from an input widget when creating a graph.
+1. Using tabs to make the app easier to navigate.

+These are tasks that I often do when building my own apps.
 If you get stuck, check my solutions in `solution_app.py`.

-After you have finished the exercises, commit your changes and push them to github.
+After you have finished the exercises, commit your changes and push them to Github.

 ### Deploy Your App